enzanki-ars/schoolannouncements/docs/index.md

 </div>

 <div class="alert alert-warning" role="alert">
   <strong>Warning!</strong> In the next couple of days, this will get easier!
-There will soon be a submition form where people can submit new items very quickly.
+  There will soon be a submission form where people can submit new items very quickly.
 </div>

 <div class="alert alert-info" role="alert">